tokyoscale/tokyoscale/README.md

 # TokyoScale.com website

-This site is generate with [zola] - A fast static site generator in a single binary with everything built-in.
+This site is generated with [zola] - A fast static site generator in a single binary with everything built-in.

 ## Getting started